inverse/personal-site/_posts/2019-12-05-esphome-based-pir-motion-sensor-setup.md

 - esp32
 date: 2019-12-05 21:49 +0100
 ---
-Previously we had used the [Hue Motion Sensors][0] in our apartment to provide some automation for lighting control which work great, albeit a bit expensive.
+We have a couple [Hue Motion Sensors][0] in our apartment to provide some automation for lighting control which work great, albeit a bit expensive.

-I wanted to extend our setup for our bedroom and since we already had an [ESP32 NodeMCU][1] device running [ESPHome][2] with a [DHT22][3] Sensor collecting temperature and humidity metrics I looked into extending this with another sensor for motion sensing.
+I wanted to extend our setup for our bedroom and since we already had an [ESP32 NodeMCU][1] device running [ESPHome][2] with a [DHT22][3] Sensor collecting temperature and humidity metrics.

 This led me to to discovering some basic [PIR Motion Sensors][4] which can easily be hooked up and report back if motion is detected.